In Memoriam: Ron Hort

-African art, African textiles, Andean textiles, antiquities, archaeological textiles, Art from the Pacific, Art Nouveau textiles, Arts & Crafts, Asian art, Asian ceramics, auction, Awards, Aymara textiles, Azerbaijan, Baluch rug, British textiles, buddhist art, Carpet/Textile fair, carpets in paintings, Caucasian rugs, Central Asian textiles, Chinese art, Chinese carpets, Chintz, Classical carpets, Contemporary non-textile art, Coptic textiles, Costume, dragon carpets, Embroidery, English textiles, Events, exhibition, Fairs, Featherwork, Flemish tapestry, French carpets, Himalayan art, ikat textiles, In memoriam, Indian carpets, Indian paintings, indian textiles, indonesian textiles, Islamic art, Italian renaissance textiles, Japanese textiles, Khorasan rugs, kilims, Korean art, Lecture, Metropolitan Museum, Metropolitan Museum of Art, museum collections, Museum exhibitions, Native American art, North Africa, North American textiles, Obituary, Ottoman carpets, ottoman embroidery, Pacific islands, Persian carpets, Persian flatweaves, photography, prayer rugs, Pre-Columbian art, Pre-Columbian textiles, Quai Branly, Quilts & coverlets, Qulits, Renaissance, Rug meeting, Safavid carpets, South American textiles, Southeast Asian textiles, Stolen rugs, suzani embroidery, Swedish textiles, Tapestries, textile art, Textile Arts, Timuri weavings, Tribal art, Tribal rugs, Turkish carpets, Turkmen rugs, Victoria & Albert Museum
+African art, African textiles, Andean textiles, antiquities, archaeological textiles, Art from the Pacific, Art Nouveau textiles, Arts & Crafts, Asian art, Asian ceramics, auction, Awards, Aymara textiles, Azerbaijan, Baluch rug, British textiles, buddhist art, Carpet/Textile fair, carpets in paintings, Caucasian rugs, Central Asian textiles, Chinese art, Chinese carpets, Chintz, Classical carpets, Contemporary non-textile art, Coptic textiles, Costume, dragon carpets, Embroidery, English textiles, Events, exhibition, Fairs, Featherwork, Flemish tapestry, French carpets, gabbehs, Himalayan art, ikat textiles, In memoriam, Indian carpets, Indian paintings, indian textiles, indonesian textiles, Islamic art, Italian renaissance textiles, Japanese textiles, Khorasan rugs, kilims, Korean art, Lecture, Metropolitan Museum, Metropolitan Museum of Art, museum collections, Museum exhibitions, Native American art, North Africa, North American textiles, Obituary, Ottoman carpets, ottoman embroidery, Pacific islands, Persian carpets, Persian flatweaves, photography, prayer rugs, Pre-Columbian art, Pre-Columbian textiles, Quai Branly, Quilts & coverlets, Qulits, Renaissance, Rug meeting, Safavid carpets, South American textiles, Southeast Asian textiles, Stolen rugs, suzani embroidery, Swedish textiles, Tapestries, textile art, Textile Arts, Tibetan, Timuri weavings, Tribal art, Tribal rugs, Turkish carpets, Turkmen rugs, Victoria & Albert Museum